-When we identify the need to develop a transmission project we then have to consider how it is best delivered.
+When we identify the need to develop a transmission project we will consider how best to deliver it.
 This means looking at a number of solutions and narrowing these down based on their technical viability, deliverability, cost, potential impact on the environment and on those living and working in the general area where the project may be located.
 This process is conducted in close cooperation with NIE Networks.

 The steps in planning are to first identify a long list of options across a range of different technologies.
 Such options will include the need for any new substations or overhead line and underground cables.
 In some cases where appropriate the use of flexible AC transmission systems (FACTS) and HVDC will also be considered depending on the need identified.
-The long list of options will be assessed against multi-criteria analysis including, technical implications, asset management issues, environmental and cost benefit assessments to identify a shorter list of potential options.
+The long list of options will be assessed against multi-criteria analysis including technical implications, asset management issues, and environmental and cost benefit assessments to identify a shorter list of potential options.

 SONI will then consider the short list in greater detail, continue to engage with NIE Networks and in some cases engage expert consultants to assist.
 These studies may include sensitivity studies to assess the performance of the options against different generation and demand assumptions.
 The process culminates with a recommendation for a preferred solution and tiering to establish the level of stakeholder engagement and consultation required.
+Depending on the nature of the project, SONI will seek to engage with key stakeholders before progressing the recommendation further.
+SONI will consider the stakeholder engagement findings and amend any plans accordingly before progressing further.
+Wewill also publicise the results of the stakeholder engagement process and further sdecisions.